Foreign policy of the Franklin D. Roosevelt administration: Recognition of the Soviet Union

 By the late 1920s, the Soviet Union was no longer a pariah in European affairs, and had normal diplomatic and trade relations with most countries.
 By 1933, old American fears of Communist threats had faded, and the business community, as well as newspaper editors, were calling for diplomatic recognition.
-Roosevelt was eager for large-scale trade with Russia, and hoped for some repayment on the old tsarist debts.
-After the Soviets promised they would not engage in espionage, Roosevelt used presidential authority to normalize relations in November 1933.
+Roosevelt was eager for large-scale trade with the Soviet Union, and hoped for some repayment on the old tsarist debts.
+After the Soviets promised they would not engage in espionage, Roosevelt used presidential authority to normalize relations in 1933.
 There were few complaints about the move.
-There was no progress on the debt issue, however, and the Kremlin set up an active espionage program.
+But there was no progress on the debt issue, and the Kremlin set up an active espionage program.
 Many American businesses had expected a bonus in terms of large-scale trade, but it never materialized.
-Historians Justus D. Doenecke and Mark A. Stoler note that, "Both nations were soon disillusioned by the accord."
+Historians Justus D. Doenecke and Mark A. Stoler note, "Both nations were soon disillusioned by the accord."

 Isolationism

 Rejection of the World Court

-The U.S, played a major role in setting up "the Permanent Court of International Justice", known as the World Court.
+The U.S., played a major role in setting up "the Permanent Court of International Justice", known as the World Court.
 Presidents Wilson, Harding, Coolidge, and Hoover supported membership but were unable to get a 2/3 majority in the Senate for a treaty.
-Roosevelt also supported membership, but he did not make it a high priority.
+Roosevelt also supported membership, but did not make it a high priority.
 Opposition was intense on the issue of losing sovereignty, led by the Hearst newspapers and Father Charles Coughlin.
 The U.S. never joined.
-The World Court was replaced by the International Court of Justice in 1945.
-However the Connally Amendment of 1944 reserved the right of the United States to refuse to abide by its decisions.
-Margaret A. Rague, argues this reduced the strength of the Court, discredited America's image as a proponent of international law, and exemplified the problems created by vesting a reservation power in the Senate.
+The World Court was replaced by the International Court of Justice in 1945, but the Connally Amendment of 1944 reserved the right of the United States to refuse to abide by its decisions.
+Margaret A. Rague argues this reduced the Court's strength, discredited America's image as a proponent of international law, and exemplified the problems created by vesting a reservation power in the Senate.